aalamu/aalamu/README.md

 - 🕵️‍♂️ I support other collaborators on [Detective Z](https://github.com/aalamu/detective-z)
 - 🎬 I also love Western movies, they are my favorite!
 - 🎮 I play games little
+- 🤖 I teach people the basics of AI, Internet usage, Microsoft Office, and web development."

 ## 🌱 Learning
 - I do learn DevOps and Cyber Security